captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-Eliza’s whole part is terrific, but that’s the passage I’m doing for the audition.
+Elaine's whole part is terrific, but that’s the passage I’m doing for the audition.

 ---